 An even better solution is of course is to do what smart businesses have always done, and that is build and manage your own direct connection with your customers and audience.

-Both companies can completely bypass search engines, social media and the web to generate their revenue.
+These companies can completely bypass search engines, social media and the web to generate their revenue.
 Social media and search may facilitate some of the communication, but it’s not essential to them.

 Now, More Than Ever, Build Your List

-Once you have that, it doesn’t matter what the big tech companies do, you will always have options to communicate with your own customers: email, phone, direct mail, apps even face to face.
+Once you have that, it doesn’t matter what the big tech companies do, you will always have options to communicate with your own customers: email, phone, direct mail, apps and even face to face.

 It won’t matter what new technologies come along, you will always be able to use them to service your customers.